HaSa1002/Storytool/README.md

 15 Simulation/Debug mode (Playing of the story, to find dead ends and logical issues)

+20 Contextual Right click menu

 ## In Progress
-3 Nodes

 16 Graphs

-17 Input Handling (Selecting of Nodes, moving, etc..)
+18 Project (Container for Multiple Graphs, global vars, characters, nodesets, storylines)

+19 Property Editor

 ## To be improved (Done first stage)
+3 Nodes

 11 Scriptlanguage to activate a node only based on the script (complex conditions, adding values to global variables, ...)

+17 Input Handling (Selecting of Nodes, moving, etc..)

 18 Global Variables Window